 - Wine Producers/Vineyards

-In many cases the investments failed such that the value of the client’s pension was all but extinguished.
+In many cases the investments failed such that the value of the client’s pension was almost completely lost.

 A further consequence of the failure of the investments is that clients have remained liable for the SIPP administration fees without any means to pay for them.
 The extent and impact of the SIPP administration fees was very often overlooked or ignored by the financial advisor who assisted the client in setting up the SIPP.
 Consequently, clients were not aware of the extent of their liability for these fees until it was too late.